mattattui/site-builder/README.md

   [Jekyll](http://jekyllrb.com/) (Ruby) and
   [Hyde](http://ringce.com/hyde) (Python).
 I use Site-Builder because it has no required dependencies, and it meets my very limited needs.
 YMMV!
-* I wrote this after an evening at the pub.
-Use at your own risk!
-It may be rewritten heavily the next time I see it :)
 * The content of each page is saved in the `$content` variable, but you can set other variables too, which is handy, for example, for setting the page
   title.
 Look at `content/example.php` for examples and ideas.